ighdez/academic-kickstart/content/authors/admin/_index.md

 I'm a PhD Candidate at the Delft University of Technology, in the Netherlands.
 My research is focused on assessing to which extent ethical concerns can influence citizens' acceptance of public projects, using [Participatory Value Evaluation](http://tudelft.nl/pwe), a new method that combines [Participatory Budgeting](http://pve.splicedgene.com/participatory-value-evaluation-transport-authority-amsterdam) experimental framework, with Behavioral Choice Models.

 In my free times I refill my caffeine requirements visiting new coffee places, bringing my camera to capture some good moments, mostly sunsets (I suck taking day pictures).

-Some nights I try to improve my programming skills trying to link it with my research interests (see below).
-I use mostly R and Matlab, and I am learning Python at utilitary level, and more recently the Julia programming language.
+Sometimes I also try to improve my programming skills trying to link it with my research interests (see below).
+I use mostly R and Matlab, and I am learning Python at utilitary level, and more recently the [Julia programming language](https://julialang.org/).